madoar/angular-archwizard/README.md

 invalid state, which may lead to strange and unexpected behavior.

 ## Example
-You can find an basic example project using `ng2-archwizard` [here](https://madoar.github.io/ng2-archwizard-demo).
+You can find an basic example project using `angular-archwizard` [here](https://madoar.github.io/angular-archwizard-demo).
-The sources for the example can be found in the [ng2-archwizard-demo](https://github.com/madoar/ng2-archwizard-demo) repository.
+The sources for the example can be found in the [angular-archwizard-demo](https://github.com/madoar/angular-archwizard-demo) repository.
 It illustrates how the wizard looks like and how the different settings can change its layout and behavior.